attila-balint-kul/energy-forecast-benchmark-toolkit/README.md

 ## Benchmarking

 Once confident in your model, you can submit for evaluation.
-The results of the benchmarks are openly accessible [here](https://api.wandb.ai/links/attila-balint-kul/duaehj8c ).
+The results of the benchmarks are openly accessible through various dashboards.
+The links you can find above.

 ## Contributing